faz320/MBAsuperwomen/index.md

 <a id ='results'></a>
 ## **III.&nbsp;RESULTS**
 ### Descriptive Statistics
-**Table 3** describes the summary statistics of the variables used to examine the first and second hypotheses.
+**Table 3** below describes the summary statistics of the variables used to examine the first and second hypotheses.
 Overall, the size of this sample is 503 firms.
-For corporate financial performance variables, most of them are accounting based indicators.
-The firm with medium characteristics in the sample has an ROA of 6.68, Debt over Equity ratio of 508.90, total assets of about $6.65 billion and current ratio of 1.88.
+Most of the corporate financial performance variables are accounting based indicators.
+The firm with median characteristics in the sample has an ROA of 6.68, Debt over Equity ratio of 508.90, total assets of about $6.65 billion and current ratio of 1.88.
 In terms of the ESG disclosure scores, the mean sample firm has an environmental disclosure score of 24.74, social score of 22.77, governmental scores of 86.32 and overall ESG score of 44.66.
-In addition, firms did much better in governmental disclosures compared with environmental and social disclosures.
+In addition, **firms did much better in governmental disclosures compared with environmental and social disclosures**.
 The lowest environmental disclosure is 0, meaning there are firms which didn’t disclose environmental related issues at all.
 In contrast, some firms scored 100 for governmental disclosure.

 <p align="center">
   <img src="pics/table 3 - summary 10 year v2.png" alt="Table 3" width="800"/>
 </p>

 **Figure 3** below shows the change of different disclosure scores across 2011 to 2021 of all firms combined.
-Overall, the means of all disclosure scores increased from 2011 to 2020, with the biggest increase in environmental disclosure scores especially after 2015 when the Paris Agreement was signed by 196 countries in the world.
-However, all disclosure scores took a downward turn in 2021, which could relate to Covid-19 pandemic.
+Overall, **the means of all disclosure scores increased from 2011 to 2020**, with the largest increase in the environmental disclosure scores especially after 2015 when the Paris Agreement was signed by 196 countries in the world.
+However, all disclosure scores took a downward turn in 2021, which could potentially relate to Covid-19 pandemic.

 <p align="center">
   <img src="pics/figure 3 - score changes.png" alt="Figure 3" width="800"/>
 </p>

 ### Correlation Analysis
-Figure 4 shows the correlation analysis using the average of 10-Year observations of 504 Firms dataset.
-Overall, there are no strong correlations between the variables of interest.
-First, all of the selected ESG disclosure scores appear to have very weak negative correlations to firms’ profitability (from -0.09 to -0.032).
-Second, social disclosure scores appear to have the strongest correlation to the firms’ profitability compared with others.
-Third, the control variable (total assets) seems to have a moderate positive correlation to the profitability variable.
+**Figure 4** below shows the correlation analysis using the average of 10-year observations of 504 firms dataset.
+Overall, there is **no strong correlation** between the variables of interest.
+-- First, all of the selected ESG disclosure scores appear to have **very weak negative correlation** to firms’ profitability (from -0.09 to -0.032)
+-- Second, **social disclosure scores** appear to have the **strongest correlation** to the firms’ profitability compared with others
+-- Third, the control variable (total assets) seems to have a moderate positive correlation to the profitability variable

 <p align="center">
   <img src="pics/figure 4 - heatmap.png" alt="Figure 4" width="800"/>